Selling Multiple Correlated Goods: Revenue Maximization and Menu-Size Complexity (old title: "The Menu-Size Complexity of Auctions"): Appendix

-What can be easily observed is that by focusing solely on the buyer that yields the largest fraction of revenue we can reduce back to the single-buyer case and extract at least $1/n$ fraction of revenue by selling the bundle to that single buyer.
-A full bundling auction can only make more, so this gives us the analog to Proposition \ref{b1} for the case of $n$ buyers:\footnote{The superscript $[n]$ on the various revenues denotes the number of buyers.} $\BRev^{[n]}(\F) \le [1]\mmRev^{[n]}(\F) \le n \cdot \BRev^{[n]}(\F)$.
-The loss of the factor of $n$ can be seen to be justified when considering independent buyer values and the restricted definition of bundling auctions even when there is one good (i.e., $k=1$) by considering the distribution where each buyer $j$ gets value $M^j$ with probability $M^{-j}$, and zero otherwise (all independently), for a large enough but fixed $M$.
+What can be easily observed is that by focusing solely on the buyer that pays the largest fraction of the revenue, we can reduce the problem to the single-buyer case and extract at least a $1/n$ fraction of revenue by selling the bundle to that single buyer.
+A full bundling mechanism can only do better, which gives us the analog to Proposition \ref{p:revm}(i) for the case of $n$ buyers:\footnote{ The superscript $n$ on the various revenues denotes the number of buyers.}

+The loss of the factor of $n$ can be seen to be justified by considering independent buyer values and the restricted definition of bundling mechanisms already in the case of one good (i.e., $k=1$): take the distribution where each buyer $j=1,...,n$ values the single good at $H^{j}$ with probability $H^{-j}$, and zero otherwise (independently over buyers), for a large enough but fixed $H$.

-A similar argument that focuses on the single buyer that provides the largest fraction of revenue provides the generalization of Proposition \ref{mb}: $[m]\mmRev^{[n]}(\F) \le n m \cdot \BRev^{[n]}(\F)$, and of Corollary \ref{dvsb}: $\DRev^{[n]}(\F) \le n \cdot (2^k-1) \cdot \BRev^{[n]}(\F)$.
-It turns out that the linear loss in $n$ is required here too, again for independent buyer values and the restricted interpretation of bundling auctions: take the construction of Theorem \ref{gapd} on each of the $n$ different buyers and combine it with the argument above.
-That is, whenever the construction has a valuation $x$ with probability $p$, let buyer $j$ have valuation $M^j x$ with probability $M^{-j} p$ (independently over the buyers).
+A similar argument that focuses on the single buyer that provides the largest fraction of revenue yields the generalization of Proposition \ref {p:revm}(iii) and (iv):

+It turns out that the linear loss in $n$ is required here too, again for independent buyer values and the restricted interpretation of bundling mechanisms: take the construction of Theorem \ref{th:drev} for each of the $n $ different buyers and combine it with the argument above.
+That is, whenever the construction has a valuation $x$ with probability $p$, let buyer $j$ have valuation $H^{j}x$ with probability $H^{-j}p$ (independently over the buyers).

-Versions of Theorem \ref{gapappx} and Proposition \ref{logk} that incur a linear loss in $n$ are also easily implied, but do not seem to be interesting.
-It would seem that in both cases one might get sharper results that avoid the additional loss due to the number of buyers.
+Versions of Propositions \ref{th:additive-delta} and \ref{p:b/s<=logk} that incur a linear loss in $n$ are also easily implied, but do not seem to be interesting.
+It would seem that in both cases sharper results, in which the additional loss due to the number of buyers is avoided, might be obtained.